Been there: Alumnus, Georgian’s Automotive Business School of Canada

 But TV is only a sideline.
 One of many.
 She has her own interior decorating business.
 She’s written design books and contributed to numerous magazines.
 She’s been a spokesperson for major national brands, and has led product launches and events across North America.

 Being so wired-in to industry benefits her students.
 As a full-time faculty member in Georgian’s Interior Decorating and Kitchen and Bath Design programs, Mary brings these connections into the classroom.
 Students regularly enjoy visits from industry experts and field trips to design manufacturers.
 Mary is passionate about the success of her graduates, and extremely proud of their many accomplishments.

 In her spare time – though hard to believe she has any – Mary loves all things related to home décor, food and entertaining.
 She’s a fabulous hostess.
 Just ask her lucky guests.

-Proud student, Bachelor of Science in Nursing Collaborative program
+Student, Bachelor of Science in Nursing Collaborative Program

 Varsity athlete.
 Team captain.
 Georgian Grizzly.
 Future emergency room nurse.